ajs123/KBikeBLE/HOWTO.md

 * Whether you want to default to showing the "gear" like the Keiser computer, or the resistance in %.
 * Bluetooth power.
 * Whether you want to connect to KBikeBLE's command line interface via the USB (Serial) port and/or BluetoothLE (using Adafruit's app).
+* Whether you have a battery connected, and want the Bluetooth battery service to be available

 Pay attention to the settings at the very bottom of options.h.
 The software makes use of some functions not included in the Adafruit core for the Feather, as of version 0.24.
 You must leave the #defines commented out or un-commented, according to whether the indicated functions are included in the release that you're using.